 Mike has successfully negotiated, documented, and closed billions of dollars of transactions on behalf of multiple major financial institutions acting as administrative agent, including a $346 million syndicated senior secured credit facility secured by a six-property portfolio spread across multiple states; a $450 million syndicated secured facility for the construction of a portion of a tech campus in Sunnyvale, California; and a $2.5 billion syndicated senior credit facility to a real estate investment trust focused on acquiring, renovating, leasing, and operating single-family homes as rental properties.

 Mike also has significant experience in the area of distressed real estate, including restructuring of debt obligations, commercial foreclosures, loan workouts, and entity restructuring.
-Through his representation of both developers and syndicated loan agents, Mike has acquired unique know-how with regard to failed financial institutions and the Federal Deposit Insurance Corporation's actions in connection with such matters.
+Through his representation of both developers and syndicated loan agents, Mike has acquired unique know-how with regard to failed financial institutions and the Federal Deposit Insurance Corporation's (FDIC) actions in connection with such matters.

 - Duke University (J.D. with honors 2007; Co-Chair and Member, Duke Moot Court Board); University of Notre Dame (B.A. in Philosophy and Biological Sciences summa cum laude 2004; Phi Beta Kappa; Recipient, 2004 Notre Dame Leadership Award)

-- California and Georgia
+- District of Columbia, California, and Georgia

 - Super Lawyers "rising star" in the area of banking (2015-2017)